icure/medtech-docs/sdks/explanations/how-to-data-model/data-model-coding.md

 # Coding

-A Coding represents a code of a terminology (such as SNOMED CT or LOINC).
+A Coding represents a code of a [Terminology](http://localhost:3000/sdks/glossary#terminologies) (such as SNOMED CT or LOINC).

 ## When to Use a Coding?